 Hey y’all!
 It’s the season for all things red, green, gold, and…tree-shaped.
 Triangle-shaped wreaths used to be unusual, but thanks to the UITC triangle board, they’re exploding in popularity.

 These wreaths are becoming so popular that we just had to do a tutorial for you!

 Well, truth be told, we asked our friend over at Unique in the Creek to show us how she makes her famous Christmas tree wreath.
 Its simple design combined with those amazing UITC boards of hers will give you a beautiful wreath in almost no time!

-DIY Christmas Tree Wreath Using the UITC Triangle Board
+How to Make a Christmas Wreath Using the UITC Triangle Board

-Supplies used to make a Christmas tree wreath
+Supplies Needed to Make a Christmas Tree Wreath

 - UITC Triangle board